 Bringing in the most money are Senior Business Analysts — their earnings average around $98K per year.
 IT Enterprise Architects are a close second at $90K along with Test Automation Engineers (approximately $89K) and Software Engineers (about $77K).
 Instructional Designers make an average around $64K, close to the bottom of the company pay scale.

 Certifications and Degrees

-Those lacking certification bring in much lower salaries than Project Management Professionals, who make $145K per year.
-Acquiring certification to be a Certified ScrumMaster is rewarded with median pay of approximately $122K annually.
-At Camber Corporation, employees who hold an Associate of Applied Science (AAS) receive the highest salaries at about $92K.
+Those lacking certification bring in much lower salaries than Project Management Professionals, who make approximately $148K annually.
+Acquiring certification to be a Certified ScrumMaster is rewarded with median pay of $133K per year.
+Regarding salaries and education, Camber Corporation pays those with a Bachelor of Business Administration (BBA) the most — $106K.

-The highest-paying skill to have may be Java; employees who claim proficiency also report a higher average salary of $100K per year.
-Microsoft Office is a popular skill in the Camber Corporation workforce; nearly one-fourth of those surveyed report putting it to use in their jobs.
-Some other standard skills here are Project Management, Microsoft Excel, and SQL.
+When it comes to skills, UNIX seems to bolster pay the most; employees who claim proficiency also enjoy a median income of $107K annually.
+Microsoft Office is a popular skill in the Camber Corporation workforce; between a fifth and a fourth of those surveyed report putting it to use in their jobs.
+Some other standard skills here are Project Management, SQL, and Microsoft Excel.

 Benefits and Perks

 The benefits packages at Camber Corporation can sometimes lack paid time off; one in six survey participants get paid vacation days, and 9 percent receive paid sick leave.
 A fair number of workers set aside retirement funds in an employer-sponsored 401(k).
 Most survey participants report having health insurance, and a solid majority of survey participants report having dental coverage.
 Advantages of working here also include a casual working environment, flexible hours, life insurance, and tuition reimbursement.